Proven-Paradox/shaper-system/Handbook.md

 * Increase the target along both Buff Tracks by one.
 You can only increase the value up to 0.
 * End a Curse effect on the target.
 * Reduce the duration of one [Status Ailment](#status-ailments) the target is suffering from by 3 rounds.

-Scaling: At Hero Tier 2, you may increase the cost of this Ability by 4 MP to use Cleanse twice with one action.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 4 MP to use it twice with one action.
+When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: The most basic way to recover from ill effects.
 This could be a general purpose restoration spell, utilizing nanobots to repair the target’s damage, a quick application of medical training, or similar effects.

 #### Daze Strike